How to cure blepharitis fast

 If these home remedies don’t work, there are some medications and other treatments you can try.
-For example, you might need medications (eye drops and/or tablets) to treat an infection or inflammation causing your blepharitis.
+For example, you might need medications (eye drops and/or tablets) to treat an infection or inflammation.
 You may also need eye drops to lubricate your eyes, though seek professional advice before putting anything in your eye.

-The standard treatment for blepharitis is BlephEx™.
-This treatment acts as a cleaning process for your eyelashes and eyelids by removing bacteria, crusting and debris with a medical-grade sponge.
+The standard treatment is BlephEx™.
+This acts as a cleaning process for your eyelashes and eyelids by removing bacteria, crusting and debris with a medical-grade sponge.

-If your blepharitis is a side effect of meibomian gland dysfunction, you may need meibomian gland expression which is a type of dry eye treatment.
+If you also have meibomian gland dysfunction, you may need meibomian gland expression, which is a type of dry eye treatment.